psychemedia/storytelling-notes/tom_tit_tot.md

 X Miiytjar FeUMnlt; Kr ipf and Jones, p.
 46i

-iile, fretting over tlio task, until ono night a mannikin, Imt linlf nn cU ill height, slipped in and oflercd to spin the flax for her in a week if she would promise to go with him should she not find out his name within that time.
+iile, fretting over the task, until ono night a mannikin, Imt linlf nn cU ill height, slipped in and offered to spin the flax for her in a week if she would promise to go with him should she not find out his name within that time.
 She egreed, and one day in the last week a manaerrant who bronght her food told her that he had seen a little man in the forest who was leaping from bongh fo bongh, spinning a thread and humming to himself, "my name is Dancing Yargalneka.
 My wife will be good spinster Sue."
-The dwarf came that evening with part of liis work done, and asked the girl if she Imd learned what his name was, but she said nothing.
-On the last night he bronght the remainder of the work in a three-wheeled barrow, and on asking her to gness his name she answered, "If I mistake not, it is Dancing Vaigalnska," whereupon he rushed off as if somebody had pulled his nose.
+The dwarf came that evening with part of his work done, and asked the girl if she Imd learned what his name was, but she said nothing.
+On the last night he bronght the remainder of the work in a three-wheeled barrow, and on asking her to guess his name she answered, "If I mistake not, it is Dancing Vaigalnska," whereupon he rushed off as if somebody had pulled his nose.

 The sequel to this stotyin which three women-beggaes, deformed in various ways through spinning, come to the wedding feast for alms, when the sight of them causes the king to command that every distaff, spinning-wheel, and spindle be broken and burnt, resembles the sequel to the variant from Henderson, and also to "A Various Whuppity Storie" in Chambers's collection, in which, after the laird has seen six wee wrymouthed spinning ladies, he orders that all the spinning wheels be burnt, lest his bride becomes disfigured by their use.
-The three spinners haye their correspondences in Grimm's BoutehM TaUi, No. 14, in Dasent's "Three Aunts," in "The Aunts" in Portuguese Folk Tails," in "La Bella Impronta," or "The Beautiful Glutton," in Tuscan Fairy Tales^X "The Three Little Crows each with something Biggin Thorpe,§ Ijnsk,|[ and other collections.^ In Wentworth "Webster's collection of Basque Folktale*:,** a mother is beating her lazy girl, when the lord of a castle hard by, who is passing at the time, asks why the girl cries, and was told that her
+The three spinners haye their correspondences in Grimm's BoutehM TaUi, No. 14, in Dasent's "Three Aunts," in "The Aunts" in Portuguese Folk Tails," in "La Bella Impronta," or "The Beautiful Glutton," in Tuscan Fairy Tales^X "The Three Little Crows each with something Biggin Thorpe,§ Ijnsk,|[ and other collections.^ In Wentworth "Webster's collection of Basque Folktales, "a mother is beating her lazy girl, when the lord of a castle hard by, who is passing at the time, asks why the girl cries, and was told that her

 • p.
 198 (.1ril F.ditn.)